 She closed her eyes and shivered.

 “Stress, injuries, hunger, dehydration, and lack of sleep.
 You’re running a fever little lady.
-Trying to run away didn’t help any either,” Travis said softly as he helped lay her down on his large sleeping blanket.
+Trying to run away didn’t help any either,” Travis said softly, helping lay her down on his large sleeping blanket.
 He pulled part of the comforter over her.
 “You just relax and heal.”

 Darkness came quickly that time of the year.
 With a quick peek outside, he pulled the heavy tarp over the entrance of the cave.
-The small LED light provided amazingly sufficient illumination as he sat back down near the crude bed and pulled out a book.
+The small LED light provided amazingly sufficient illumination.
+He sat back down near the crude bed and pulled out a book.
 He thumbed a few pages and started reading when he noticed his guest staring at him.
 “It’s okay.
 I’ll keep watch.
 You sleep.”

 ~ ~ ~

-The woman woke with a start and pulled the blanket tighter around herself as she shivered uncontrollably.
+The woman woke with a start and pulled the blanket tighter around herself, shivering uncontrollably.
 Travis was inspecting her leg wound, shaking his head.
 He noticed she had woken up.
 “You must have been in that trap for a while.
 Worked some nasties deep into your injuries.”

 She flinched as he tenderly touched the skin around her wounds.